 Definition: An asylum-seeker is a person who has left their country and is seeking protection from persecution and serious human rights violations in another country, but who hasn’t yet been legally recognized as a refugee and is waiting to receive a decision on their asylum claim.
 Seeking asylum is a human right.
 This means everyone should be allowed to enter another country to seek asylum.

 Definition: There is no internationally accepted legal definition of a migrant.
-Like most agencies and organizations, we at Amnesty International understand migrants to be people staying outside their country of origin, who are not asylum-seekers or refugees.
+Like most agencies and organizations, we understand migrants to be people staying outside their country of origin, who are not asylum-seekers or refugees.
 Lots of people don’t fit the legal definition of a refugee but could nevertheless be in danger if they went home.